ORESoftware/hr4R/README.md

 ```

 (ijson is library that I wrote to make JSON idempotent, it works ok but not great)

+the only advantage of serverside hot-reloading is avoiding the wait for server restarts, which can become all too frequent.
+However, I don't personally see
+server hot-reloading to be as useful as client hot reloading.

 if you have any questions you can open an issue, thanks!